This blog does not provide legal advice. If you need legal advice, please contact an attorney directly.

 Remember, it pays to be proactive.
 Lenders will be more willing to work with you on repayment if you contact them before the loan misses a payment or becomes delinquent.

-If the lender doesn’t budge, work with your co-borrower to figure out how you can get the student loan current and ensure payments are made on-time.
+If the lender doesn’t budge, work with your co-borrower to figure out how you can get the student loan current and ensure payments are made on time.

 If you take over payments until the primary borrower can resume payments, do you expect to be repaid for your contributions?
 How long are you willing or able to cover these student loan payments?
-What do you expect the borrower to be doing to get to the point where she can resume paying off this loan?
+What do you expect the borrower to be doing to get to the point where they can resume paying off this loan?